Does your workplace suffer from habitual negativity?

-When negative behaviors are more serious, it’s relatively easy to link with misconduct and dignity at work type policies.
-When the negative behaviors are subtle, it’s more difficult.
+When negative behaviours are more serious, it’s relatively easy to link with misconduct and dignity at work type policies.
+When the negative behaviours are subtle, it’s more difficult.

-Some leaders and managers don’t think they are able to link such negative behaviors with poor performance.
+Some leaders and managers don’t think they can link such negative behaviours with poor performance.
 Performance criteria are often based on results, competencies or skills and so it’s difficult to quantify the impact of subtle negativity on performance in any meaningful way.

-The way to link these subtle negative behaviors to performance is to assess the impact they have in terms of:
+The way to link these subtle negative behaviours to performance is to assess the impact they have in terms of:

-- Productivity – How much time is wasted complaining, blocking a solution-orientated approach or resulting disputes
+- Productivity – How much time is wasted complaining, blocking a solution-orientated approach or resulting in disputes

 - Cost – How much does it cost to bicker, moan and de-motivate people with a stream of negativity?

 - Motivation – What is the impact of negativity on employee motivation and effort?